rus0000/jsinheritance/README.md

 * Specific named JavaScript function, referenced by name created with `function declaration`
 * Specific anonymous JavaScript function, referenced by some access path

-## Function and Object constructors' relation
+## Function and Object constructors relation
 Relation between `Function` and `Object` constructors is very important.
 It plays major role in JavaScript inheritance.

 To summarize: